mckennalab/FlashFry/README.md

 # Quickstart

-From the UNIX or Mac command line (will take some adjustment on Windows), download the latest release version of the FlashFry jar file:
+From the UNIX or Mac command line, download the latest release version of the FlashFry jar file:

 ```shell
 wget https://github.com/aaronmck/FlashFry/releases/download/1.2.0/FlashFry-assembly-1.2.jar